Little Harrowden

 Little Harrowden is a village and civil parish in North Northamptonshire, England.
 The village is nearly 3 mi north-west of Wellingborough, off the A509 road.
 At the 2011 Census, the population of the parish was 892.

 The village is in one of the longest and narrowest parishes in Northamptonshire and is built around the Church of St Mary the Virgin, which dates back to circa 1190.
 The population of the parish is spread across various occupations from industrial in the east to farming in the west.

-The local primary school has been established for approximately 350 years and, along with the village hall, acts as a focal point in the village.
-Another focal point is the pub, The Lamb, which is run by Charles Wells.
+The local primary school, established over 350 years ago, along with the village hall, act as focal points in the village.
+The only pub, The Lamb, which was run by Charles Wells closed in 2022.

 Governance

 Little Harrowden is governed by North Northamptonshire council.
 Before local government changes in 2021 it was in the North Ward of the Borough Council of Wellingborough and was in the Finedon area for Northamptonshire County Council.
-The Member of Parliament is Mr Peter Bone (Conservative, Wellingborough & Rushden).
+The Member of Parliament is Gen Kitchen (Labour, Wellingborough & Rushden).

 History

-The villages name means 'Heathen temple hill'.
+The village's name means 'Heathen temple hill'.

 Property at Little Harrowden, Raunds and Wellingborough was included in the marriage settlement between Henry Gage and Margaret Boyville.
 Henry Gage was a substantial landowner in 16th century Northampton and was a son of John Gage and his wife Margaret Tawyer.
 On 30 September 1484, King Richard III granted to Thomas Metcalfe, the Chancellor of the Duchy of Lancaster, wardship and control of the marriage of Henry, a minor who was the son and heir of John Gage, a gentleman who had held land direct from the Crown.

 Henry married Margaret Boyville, a daughter of Richard Boyville.
 Under the marriage agreement which was made on 12 June 1505, Henry agreed to marry Margaret before the next 29 September and to settle his property on Richard and others beforehand.
 Richard agreed to give the couple certain stuff worth 100 shillings when they set up their household plus 20 marks; George Boyville also agreed to provide them with 100 shillings (£5).
 By the associated feoffment which was made on 29 July 1505, Henry (who was then described as a gentleman of Little Harrowden) granted all his property at Little Harrowden, Raunds and Wellingborough to Richard Boyville, John Muscote, George Boyville, Richard Whelewright, clerk and Thomas Catelyn of Raunds.
 In accordance with the terms of the marriage agreement, these trustees were to hold the property to the use of Henry and Margaret; then to the heirs of their body and in default of such heirs to the right heirs of Henry; the marriage itself presumably took place on the same day or very soon after.

-Records included in “The Visitations of Northamptonshire in 1564 and 1618-19” list three children of Henry Gage and Margaret Boyville:
+Records included in “The Visitations of Northamptonshire in 1564 and 1618–19” list three children of Henry Gage and Margaret Boyville: